maikusobu/ShopMaikusobu/README.md

 - Node.js: A cross-platform runtime environment and library for running JavaScript applications outside the browser.
 It is used for creating server-side and networking web applications1
 - Socket.io: A library that enables low-latency, bidirectional and event-based communication between a client and a server.
 It is built on top of the WebSocket protocol and provides additional features like fallback to HTTP long-polling or automatic reconnection2
 - Cluster: A module that allows Node.js to create multiple processes that can share the same server port.
 It is useful for improving the performance and scalability of Node.js applications.
+- Mantine Ui: Mantine UI is a set of responsive components for building web applications with React.
+It is free and open source, and supports both light and dark themes

 ## ⬇️ Installation <a name="installation"></a>